home/blogs+posts/software-engineering/practical-management-tips

 -

 Protect morning periods - For most engineers, mornings are prime productivity time.
 Avoid booking meetings then, so they can tackle their hardest problems when they’re freshest.
-This can be a challenge in organizations that operate across multiple time zones, so if you do have to arrange, say, a standup meeting in someone’s morning, try to preserve the rest of that productive block.

 -